-Rumored details of upcoming T-Mobile 4G LTE expansions surfaceAlex Wagner - Deputy Managing Editor, News Desk
+Rumored details of upcoming T-Mobile 4G LTE expansions surfaceAlex Wagner - Editorial Director of News and Content

 About a month ago, T-Mobile officially flipped the switch on its 4G LTE network in seven cities across the U.S. The magenta carrier hasn't said much about its LTE network since then, but according to a new report, that'll be changing soon.